What Are Containers?

 Because they don’t include full operating systems, containers require minimal computing resources and are quick and easy to install.
 This efficiency allows them to be deployed in clusters, with individual containers encapsulating single components of complex applications.
 Separating application components into different containers allows developers to update individual components without reworking the entire application.

-  A successful deployment and utilisation of a Hybrid IT environment depends on an effective operations model.
-Get advice on how to deliver a secure environment, optimise resources and workloads, manage costs, and achieve an optimal ROI.
+The successful deployment and utilisation of a hybrid IT environment depends on an effective operations model.
+Get advice on:

 - Securing your hybrid IT infrastructure

 - Placing your workloads where you need them

 - Managing across multiple clouds, services and data centres

 - Defining your core apps and services mix